 Tiles are the natural choice for decorating bathroom walls.
-Yet while they may be practical and easy to clean, they also offer endless design opportunities.
+As well as being practical and easy to clean, the many bathroom tile ideas out there mean they also offer endless design opportunities.

 Laying new wall tiles in a bathroom is one of the best ways to update this space.
 However, depending on how much of the wall you choose to tile, and factoring in a 10 per cent surplus incase of breakages, a new set of tiles can become expensive.

 If you are working within a budget, you can cut costs by knowing how to tile a bathroom wall yourself.
-To help you achieve a professional finish, we’ve persuaded industry experts to share their advice on how to lay bathroom wall tiles.
+So we asked industry experts for their advice on how to tile a bathroom wall like a professional.